Bryaro/pp4/README.md

    - I followed the MoSCoW method (Must, Should, Could, Won't) to prioritize tasks within each epic.
 This approach allowed me to focus on delivering essential features first while considering optional enhancements for future iterations.

 5. **Project Board**:
-   - GitHub's project board was instrumental in visualizing the workflow and tracking the progress of tasks.
+   - GitHub's project signboard/kanban was instrumental in visualizing the workflow and tracking the progress of tasks.
 I utilized columns representing different stages of development, such as "To Do," "In Progress," and "Done," to manage task progression effectively.

 6. **Task Progression**:
    - Tasks were initially added to the "To Do" column.
 As development progressed, tasks were moved to the "In Progress" column to indicate active work.
 Upon completion, tasks were then moved to the "Done" column, providing clear visibility into task status.